 Unit 10: The Professional Actor

 In the final stage of the course, you will demonstrate ownership of your acting process.
-You will continue to refine your technical skills through productions and projects.
-Additional, text-specific skills will be developed for public performances during the year.
+You will continue to refine your technical skills through a mixture of online and studio productions and projects.
+Additional, text-specific skills will be developed for performances during the year.
 Your ability to integrate skills into fully achieved, assured performances, both on stage and in front of the camera and your confident presentation of yourself to the profession are at the centre of this part of the course.
-There will be opportunities to test out audition skills in front of outside professionals and in mock audition workshops for television and theatre.
+There will be mock audition workshops for television and theatre.
 You will also collaborate with MA Directing students on their projects.

 Mode of study